Residential Window Tinting FAQ

 Window film adhesive is not designed for these "plastic" windows.
 Changes in temperature cause natural expansion and contraction of both plexiglass and window film.
 The plexiglass and the film expand and contract at different rates, which cause the film to buckle and lift off the glass.

-If you want to reflect more heat, you may cut a piece of Energy Saving film to the size and shape of the window.
+If you want to reflect more heat, you may cut a piece of Heat Control film to the size and shape of the window.
 Leave the clear liner on the film, and mount the outside of the curl of the film onto the glass after you put a ¼" border of double-sided tape around the inside perimeter of the window.

 Do not try to apply film to compound-curved or domed skylights.
 Window film will not stretch to conform to these 3-D surfaces; but it can crease, pucker, and wrinkle badly if you try to force it to fit.